P1ntas/Large-Scale-Software-Development/docs/product.md

 - **Factory**: The factory keeps being the main entity of the project.
 It represents the factory where the production takes place.
 It has multiple systems, those containing multiple sensors attatched to it.
 The data from the sensors are fetched by the systems and now are sent to a central MQTT broker.

-- **MQTT Broker**: This broker receives all the data from the sensors via the MQTT protocol.
+- **Eclipse Mosquitto**: Eclipse Mosquitto was used to create the MQTT broker that receives all the data from the sensors via the MQTT protocol.
 It is responsible for sending the data to the EdgeX Foundry instance.

 - **EdgeX Foundry**: This system is built on top of the MQTT broker, so it is responsible for the communication between the MQTT broker and the databases and the **M**achine **L**earning **M**odel (**MLM**).
 It is also responsible to retrieve data to the Apache Storm/Flink instance to process it and filter it.

 - **Prometheus**: This database hold the data from the sensors.
 Prometheus has a built-in alert and graph system.
 Prometheus scrapes the data that the EdgeX Foundry instance has available.